From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Structuring homework time

 Structure externalizes planning and reduces decision fatigue.
 A visible, predictable sequence helps the brain shift from play to work and keeps momentum going.
+Many neurodivergent kids need a clear transition ritual to signal that homework time has begun.

 Core elements to include